 The University has a strong and historic commitment to promoting equality and embracing diversity.
 We strive to strengthen our reputation as a welcoming and inclusive organisation.

 As a global university located in a world city, we are home to over 5,000 students and 500 staff from overseas.

-Westminster has a reputation for excellence in professionally relevant teaching and learning and for high quality research.
-We place particular emphasis on providing international opportunities for Westminster students in order to ensure that we provide an environment where students can develop skills, competences and knowledge required by the global economy.
+Westminster has a reputation for excellence in professionally relevant teaching and learning and for high-quality research.
+We place particular emphasis on providing international opportunities for Westminster students in order to ensure that we provide an environment where students can develop skills, competencies and knowledge required by the global economy.